-- 1. Remove the side cover.
-See page 127. - 2.
+- 1. Remove the left and right side covers. - 2.
 Unlock the electric saddlebag locks (if equipped).

-The provided key can also be used in the saddlebag latch buttons to unlock the saddlebag lids.
+The provided key can also be used in the latch release buttons to unlock the saddlebag lids.

-3. Disconnect the saddlebag lock wiring near the seat 1.

-4. Press the lid latch release button and lift the lid.
+- 3. Disconnect the saddlebag lock wiring near the seat 1. - 4.
+Press the lid latch release button and lift the lid.